tschf/mle-module-loader/README.md

 # MLE Module Loader

-This package is a script to download all dependencies for a given package.
+This package is a program to download all dependencies for a given package.
 To use
 this you first need to install dependencies:

 ```bash